AmoebeLabs/swiss-army-knife-card-manual/docs/tutorials/10-step-tutorial-basic-02.md

 </div>

 ##:sak-sak-logo: Step 8: connect second toolset to entity index 1
+Connect second toolset to entity index 1.
+You will now see the two toolsets displayed over each other.

 <div class="grid-container-2" markdown>
 <div class="grid-item" markdown>
 ```yaml linenums="1" hl_lines="14-15 78 83 91"